Passwords

 On success, the user's current session stays valid; every other session for that user is revoked.

 When a user clicks "Forgot password?" your frontend calls forte.users.requestPasswordReset({ contactValue }).
-Forte looks up the user and dispatches a reset notification to their first verified contact method.
+Forte looks up the user from the supplied value and sends a reset notification to their first verified contact method.

-The exact contents of that notification depend on your project's reset mode:
+The notification's contents depend on your project's reset mode:

 Forte generates a 16-character alphanumeric password, sets it on the user (revoking all existing sessions), and emails or texts it to them.
 The user then signs in with that generated password.
-Your project's email template should advise the user to change it.
+Your project's email template should tell the user to change it.
+If the reset targeted an unverified contact (only possible on an account with no verified owner), that contact is marked verified when the new password is sent, so the user can sign in with it right away.

-Forte mints a single-use reset token (30-minute expiry) and dispatches a link in the form:
+Forte mints a single-use reset token (30-minute expiry) and sends a link in the form:

 javascript